Advice: “I’ve heard almost nothing from him.”

 Thank you so much for reaching out!
 How magical it is to meet someone who makes you sparkle on the inside.
 It sounds like y’all have had open communication about the plan to reconnect after the season.
 And what a dream it would be to go to Anchorage, too!

 Thank you for sharing such a vulnerable time right now.
 I’m here to say that what you’re feeling is TOTALLY NORMAL.
 It’s hard when you just start dating someone, let alone when you’re long-distance dating a commercial fisherman who works in remote parts of Alaska!
 On top of that, he’s a captain.
-Which means even more responsibly and stress!
+This means even more responsibility and stress!
 It’s normal not to hear from them for a while.
 And it’s normal to feel insecure about the relationship because of it.
 How could you not!
 Others may protest, but if I were you, I would send a text into the ether.
 Something like, “thinking of you and hope you’re doing well,” or however you want to say it.

 Then, let it ride.